 Ansgar Beste was born 1981 in Malmö (Sweden).
-His education includes an exam in church music 1996-98; exams in “kapellmeister”, composition (Michael Obst), piano, music theory and arts management from the music academy of Weimar (Ger) 2002-10; a master and a soloist diploma degree in composition (Luca Francesconi) from the Malmö academy of music (Swe) 2007-12, comprising exchange studies with Adriana Hölszky in Salzburg (Aut) and with Wolfgang Rihm in Karlsruhe (Ger); as well as a soloist diploma degree in composition (Hanspeter Kyburz) from the Academy of Music Hanns Eisler in Berlin (Ger) 2011-13, comprising exchange studies with Beat Furrer in Graz (Aut).
+His education includes an exam in church music 1996-98; exams in “kapellmeister”, composition (Michael Obst), piano, music theory and arts management from the University of Music Franz Liszt Weimar (Ger) 2002-10; a master and a soloist diploma degree in composition (Luca Francesconi) from the Malmö academy of music (Swe) 2007-12, comprising exchange studies with Adriana Hölszky in Salzburg (Aut) and with Wolfgang Rihm in Karlsruhe (Ger); as well as a soloist diploma degree in composition (Hanspeter Kyburz) from the Hanns Eisler School of Music Berlin (Ger) 2011-13, comprising exchange studies with Beat Furrer in Graz (Aut).

 At competitions, Ansgar Beste won prizes like the 1st prize (probability: 1,21%) at the 55th Composition Prize of the State Capital Stuttgart 2010 (Ger), the 1st prize (1,59%) at the 6th International Composition Competition of the Christoph Delz Foundation in Basel 2015 (Sui), the ZEITklang award 2011 (6,94%) (Aut), the 2nd prize (9,52%) at the Uppsala Composition Competition 2012 (Swe), a honourable mention (13,04%) at the Frederic Mompou International Award 2016 (Esp) and the 3rd prize (23,1%) from the Vokal Nord Chamber Choir 2015 (Nor).